echobind/fastlane-plugin-react_native_release/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-react_native_release)

+> NOTE: This plugin is being reworked fit into the larger ecosystem of React Native Release.
+What you see here may be out of date while we get everything finalized.

 Simplify releases for your React Native apps.
 This plugin contains many actions to help you with your release workflow.

 It helps cut a new `beta` or `release` version of your app: